 The bottom line here is that without moisture-retaining amendments, your plant’s soil can’t hold or deliver water consistently to your plant.

 On the other side of the coin, plants also need soil that doesn’t hold on to too much water.
 Plants have widely varying moisture needs, so do some research on your particular plant before you decide on adding a ton of perlite to its current potting mix.
 Monstera’s delicate roots like consistently moist soil with just enough drainage to prevent root rot, just like the rainforest floors where they grow in the wild.
 Succulents and cacti, on the other hand, need soil with a higher ratio of drainage elements to replicate their desert origins.

 When it comes to choosing the right drainage amendment to add to your soil, you have many options.
 Here are a few popular amendments that improve soil structure and drainage:

 These materials ‘aerate’ soil by creating space for water to filter through it.
 They also loosen compacted soil and break it up with air pockets.
 Some materials, like LECA and horticultural charcoal, both help drainage and moisture retention.
 The balance between moisture retention and drainage is an important one and is always changing.
 It shifts over time as soil compacts and the nutrient balance changes.

 Soil compacts naturally over time and may eventually hold on to more water than the plant growing in it needs.
-Lighter materials, especially perlite, can rise to the surface of soil after repeated waterings, contributing to the effects of compaction.
-To avoid this common problem, it’s a good idea to use different sized materials in your soil, like pumice and bark, to prevent the materials from clumping together.
+Lighter materials, especially perlite, can rise to the surface of the soil after repeated waterings, contributing to the effects of compaction.
+To avoid this common problem, it’s a good idea to use different-sized materials in your soil, like pumice and bark, to prevent the materials from clumping together.